 - In cast iron pan heat 1 tbsp olive oil.
 Remove chicken from bag and add to pan, reserving the marinade.
 Cook chicken on both sides for 3 minutes.

-- Add to preheated oven and let roast for 40 minutes giving potatoes a stir once half way through cooking.
+- Add to preheated oven and let roast for 40 minutes giving potatoes a stir once halfway through cooking.
+Remove foil for the last 5-10 minutes of cooking.

-- Drizzle with additional olive oil and a squeeze lemon juice and salt and pepper to taste.
-Serve with a side crunchy green beans.
+- Drizzle with additional olive oil and a squeeze of lemon juice and salt and pepper to taste.
+Serve with a side of crunchy green beans.